 - from any points of view,

-It is possible to export data per pedestrians, interest points (waiting lines, etc.) or by zone in order to analyse them.
+It is possible to export data per pedestrian, interest points (waiting lines, etc.) or by zone in order to analyse them.

-Our tools allow to simulate a large-scale train station at rush hour.
+Our tools allow us to simulate a large-scale train station at rush hour.

 You can easily change the train station parameters and get a large amount of datas.